SWTOR-Slicers/SWTOR-Character-Assembler/readme.md

 # SWTOR Character Assembler

-**This Blender addon combines the functionality of the [Slicers GUI Tool](https://github.com/SWTOR-Slicers/Slicers-GUI)'s Locate feature and the [.gr2 Importer Addon](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x)'s Character Importer as an automated one-button process.
+**This Blender Addon combines the functionality of the [Slicers GUI Tool](https://github.com/SWTOR-Slicers/Slicers-GUI)'s Locate feature and the [.gr2 Importer Addon](https://github.com/SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x)'s Character Importer as an automated one-button process.
 It also comes with a quick Objects/Materials/Collections prefixer to be able to do and organize multiple imports in a single Blender project.**

 ![Alt text](images/swtor-character-assembler-010.png)